The Politics of Arbitration Law and Centrist Proposals for Reform

-This Article proposes a centrist position.
-It joins progressives in rejecting overbroad enforcement of adhesive arbitration agreements due to conservative supported anomalies in arbitration law’s treatment of contract-law defenses, legally- erroneous decisions, and class actions.
-Once these anomalies are fixed, though, this Article joins conservatives in defending general enforcement of adhesive arbitration agreements under contract law’s standards of consent because adhesive arbitration agreements should — contrary to progressive opinions — be as generally enforceable as other adhesion contracts.
-This Article briefly concludes by proposing language for a rule the Consumer Financial Protection Bureau could adopt to enact the reforms advocated in this Article.
+This Article proposes an intermediate (or centrist) position.
+It joins progressives in rejecting conservative-supported anomalies that enforce adhesive arbitration agreements more broadly than other adhesion contracts on the three important topics: contract-law defenses, correcting legally-erroneous decisions, and class actions.
+Once these anomalies are fixed though, adhesive arbitration agreements should — contrary to progressives — be as generally enforceable as other adhesion contracts.
+In other words, this Article joins conservatives in defending general enforcement of adhesive arbitration agreements under contract law’s standards of consent.
+The Article briefly concludes with the language of a rule the CFPB could adopt to enact into law the reforms advocated in this Article.

 Keywords: adhesion contracts, arbitration, employment, consumer, default rules, exculpatory clauses